Bloom-host/BloomDocs/docs/running_a_server/optimization.md

 ---
 ## Configuration options
 There are **many** different options you can utilize to change your servers gameplay and performance.
 We recommend checking out https://github.com/YouHaveTrouble/minecraft-optimization for an in depth guide.

 Remember that each server is be different, and that *you* have to decide for yourself which features you want to change.
 Don't blindly copy paste values ;)

+You can also check this [guide](https://eternity.community/index.php/paper-optimization/) which goes way more in depth of what each option goes and how each one may affect your server.

 ---